Many thanks to the Paulinko for help with the adaptation of this instructions to understandable English.

 I hope these instructions were helpful and you become more and more familiar with Self-a-Fuzz.

-Remember you are not alone in this journey, I’m always happy to hear about your experiences, write to me in any case.
+Remember you are not alone in this journey, I’m always happy to hear about your experiences.